-The Assessment Committee consists of 3 members: the supervisor, the first and the second readers, who are professors, associate professors, or assistant professors in related fields of specialization.
+The Assessment Committee consists of three members: the supervisor, who is an assistant professor or above, the first and the second readers, who are professors, associate professors, assistant professors or senior lecturers in related fields of specialization.
 The Thesis Supervisor may chair the Assessment Committee.